Deestar/hotelsite/oklar/react_depend/README.md

-## A Hotel Website I Am Working On

-- Responsive Landing page

-- A Site To Book Rooms (Desktop Only)

-- Currently Working On The Mobile Book Room
+# A Hotel LANDING AND BOOKING SITE

-# Built with ReactJs
+## Built with ReactJs